pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 ## Creating mongoose model

 Models in mongoose are used for creating, reading, deleting, and updating the Documents from the MongoDB database.
-Let's create and test the Person model.
+Let's create and test a Person model.

 ```bash
 touch src/models/person.model.ts